mhartz25/mhartz25.github.io/content/posts/books_2023.md

 #### Sex, Drugs, and Coco Puffs by Chuck Klosterman

 A very different collection of essays than the above.
 Some interesting content in here.
 Things I agreed with, things I disagreed with, and things I was apathetic towards.
-Klosterman's assertiveness(arogance) on each of his positions make this more compelling than it probably should've been
+Klosterman's assertiveness(arrogance) on each of his positions make this more compelling than it probably should've been